spotDL/spotify-downloader/Working Docs/codeGuidelines.md

 ## Variables

-- Use snake case naming.
-A constant naming style decreases the overhead cognitive load of reading through the code.
-It might be an unconscious gain but is well worth it in the case of large code bases.

 - Use descriptive names.
 Variable names like `fourTire` is a bad variable name because it doesn't tell you anything about how the variable functions.
 An alternate better variable name would be `car` or `duneBuggy`.